fjrcuenca/senior-design/README.md

 senior-design
 =============
-This is the repository for Amy Truong and Francis Cuenca's senior design project.
+This is the repository.

+Test branch.
+Change the readme file.